 The asphalted road was named after Scottish explorer John McDouall Stuart.
 In 1862 he was the first man to traverse Australia from south to north through the center of the continent.
 In 1872 the Australian Overland Telegraph Line was constructed along Stuart's route.
 Later, the road along Stuart's route was build to connect Darwin to Port Augusta.

 Stuart Highway is one of the major attractions in Australia going through many interesting towns like Woomera, Coober Pedy, Alice Springs, and Katherine.
 Visitors can stop by its big cities Adelaide and Darwin to explore them further.
 Interestingly, Stuart Highway is used by The Royal Flying Doctor Service as an emergency landing.
 A landing of an aircraft takes place after the police close the specific section of the road for traffic.

-Bear in mind that summer (December–February) is not a very good time to travel due to extreme temperatures.
+Bear in mind that during the summer (December–February) is not a very good time to travel due to extreme temperatures.
 In some sections of the highway temperatures overnight can drop to near freezing.
-Most people choose the season between May and October for the most comfortable weather conditions.
+Most people choose the season between May and October due to the most comfortable weather conditions.